splytanalytics/splyt-cpp/readme.md

 ```
 This will build the needed shared object and then include/build the test files.
 The executable test files are located in the "bin" folder as something like "test.o".

-After build completion the tests will run.

 ### Windows
 Inside of the root folder run this command:
 ```
 make win-tests
 ```
 This will build the needed DLL and then include/build the test files.
 The executable test files are located in the "bin" folder as something like "test.exe".

-After build completion the tests will run.

 # API Functions